alfords/courses-user-defined-functions/chapter1.md

 **Writing your own function**

-While built-in Python functions are cool, you will need functions that have functionality specific to your needs.
+While built-in Python functions are cool, you'll need functions that have functionality specific to your needs.
 Fortunately, you can define your own functions in Python!

 To start a function definition,